petrovsn/GenGTools.Extractor/README.md

 RATIO - parameter for splitting training set into the training dataset and test dataset

-tracks.fasta - output fasta file with tracks
+tracks.fasta - output fasta file

-tracks_len - length of the tracks
+tracks_len - length of the output sequences